lukasb27/FinalYearProject/README.md

   delayed by 'X' amount.
 Will advise on the route that is causing issues.

   Sample text:
     'Your quickest route home is delayed by 'X' minutes.
-Due to traffic on the A46 in Coventry.
+Due to traffic on the 'Road Name' in 'City'.
 I'd suggest going a different way.'